May in Warsaw: ideas and tips for making the most of your spring in Warsaw

 Museum and park at the birthplace of Frederic Chopin in the village of Żelazowa Wola

 Location: Chopin Museum and Park, 96-503 Sochaczew, Żelazowa Wola 15 (50 km west of Warsaw).
-Opening hours on May 30: 10 am – 8 pm, online tickets.
-If you are not sure if it is worth going there, read our article with photos from a trip to Żelazowa Wola: Żelazowa Wola – the birthplace of Frederic Chopin, and… one of the most beautiful parks in Poland.
+Opening hours on May 1-4: 10 am – 8 pm, online tickets.
+Attractions of the long May weekend include a picnic with regional food and handicrafts (May 1 and May 4), piano recitals (May 2, 3, and 4: 12 pm and 3 pm).
+If you are unsure if it is worth going there, read our article with photos from a trip to Żelazowa Wola: Żelazowa Wola – the birthplace of Frederic Chopin, and… one of the most beautiful parks in Poland.
 And here you will find our tips for visiting Żelazowa Wola – the birthplace of Frederic Chopin.

 Dzielnica Filmowa amusement park, 25 km from Warsaw